Gluten-Free Baking Hints

 Cookiees or Dreamees baking mix dough can be rerolled.
 Reform scraps of dough into a ball, chill if necessary, roll dough out on a floured surface, and make even more Yummee Yummee goodness.

-Our recipes and baking mixes are developed using skim milk, large eggs, salted butter, canola oil, full fat sour cream, regular cream cheese, creamy peanut butter, fresh and canned fruits, fresh vegetables, and dried spices and herbs.
+Our recipes and baking mixes are developed using skim milk, large eggs, cane sugar, salted butter, canola oil, full fat sour cream, regular cream cheese, creamy peanut butter, fresh and canned fruits, fresh vegetables, and dried spices and herbs.
 When unsalted butter is required, it will be listed in the ingredient list for the recipe.
 Fresh herbs and spices are more flavorful than dried.
 For dairy-free and egg-free substitutions, please check the individual recipe pages for each baking mix to see if a recipe is suitable for your lifestyle.
 Allergy friendly substitutions are available for Muffins & Coffee Cakes and Dreamees.

 For customers, who cannot tolerate milk products or may prefer a non-dairy alternative, we recommend substituting 1 cup sour cream with 1/2 cup sour rice milk.
 Make 1/2 cup sour rice milk in a 1/2 cup measure.
 Add 1/2 tablespoon lemon juice to the empty 1/2 cup measure and fill with rice milk for a total of 1/2 cup liquid.
 Let lemon juice and rice milk stand for 5 to 10 minutes, or until slightly curdled.
 We do not test with soy or almond milk due to common allergies.
 We do not recommend using coconut milk yogurt as a substitute for sour cream.